Sammyjo20/lasso/.github/README.md

 **Warning: If you have multiple projects, make sure to change the "upload_to" path, otherwise you may have asset conflicts in your applications.**

-## First things first
+## Getting Setup
-Make sure to add all of your public assets (js/css/images/mix-manifest.json) that are created by Webpack/Laravel Mix to your .gitignore file.
-Please also make sure to add the ".lasso" folder to your .gitignore file.
+Make sure to add all of your public assets that are created by Webpack/Laravel Mix to your .gitignore file.
+Make sure to also add the ".lasso" directory to your .gitignore file.

 Example: